Is Chicago Safe For Tourists? Yes! As Long As You Follow These 12 Unwritten Local Rules.

 Do not go down to the water alone late at night, especially if you’ve been drinking.

-It sounds like common sense, but the Lake is basically an inland sea with dangerous rip currents that catch people off guard every year.
 Also, if you ever get turned around in the city, just remember that the Lake is always East.
 If you can find the water, you know where you are.

 9. Master The “Penguin Walk”